schwemmecomics/schwemme-comics/content/comics/152/index.en.md

 Time to chew some people down to Frank's eye level.

 *I think Ernestito and his sword could become a new Antihero ...
 Maybe the Schwemme Punisher?
-The Bar-venger?
+The Bar-venger?*

----